 Please be aware that we use git-lfs for uploading the .msh files.
-In order to pull them, please activate large file storage.
+To pull them, please activate large file storage.

-2.4 From Source
+2.2 From Source

 You can install Dune-MMesh from source to get full access to the source code.
 It also enables git support if you want to contribute.